853939676/final_project_2020Sp/README.md

 ## Conclusion:

-* The spread of COVID-19 did negatively impacted the stock price of Corona Beer compared with other beer companies, especially from 3/06 to 3/18.
+* The spread of COVID-19 did did have a negative correlation with the stock price of Corona Beer compared with other beer companies, especially from 3/06 to 3/18.
-* The effect of COVID-19 is decreasing after 3/18.
+* The strength of this correlation is decreasing after 3/18.

 * There might be a positive relationship between COVID-19 and the stock price of Corona Beer compared with S&P 500 number.